-Thailand pre-school attack: Witnesses describe shocking attack
+Thailand nursery attack: Witnesses describe shocking attack

 The teacher cried as she said she was not in time.

-Children as young as two were among the victims of the attack on a daycare centre in the Nong Bua Lamphu province.
+Children as young as two were among the victims of the attack at the centre in the Nong Bua Lamphu province.

-There were about 30 children at the centre when the gunman arrived, fewer than usual, as heavy rain had kept many people away, according to district official Jidapa Boonsom, who was working in an office nearby.
+There were fewer than usual children at the centre when the man arrived as heavy rain had kept many people away, according to district official Jidapa Boonsom, who was working in an office nearby.

 "The shooter came in around lunchtime and shot four or five officials at the childcare centre first," Ms Jidapa told Reuters news agency.

-The gunman then forced his way into a locked room where children were sleeping and attacked them, the official said.
+The attacker then forced his way into a locked room where children were sleeping and attacked them, the official said.

 At first people thought the shots were fireworks, she said.